egoossen/missing-assignment-report-generator/README.txt

 An Excel Macro file to format missing assignment reports created by Canvas.

 Missing Assignment Report Generator v0.1.0
+10 January 2021
+Tested on Microsoft Excel 2016

 Note: No further versions are planned.